kalebh5/windows-server-active-directory-lab/README.md

 ### Domain Availability and Authentication

-Domain authentication behavior was tested when the domain server was unavailable.
+Domain authentication was tested while the domain server was unavailable to observe how domain-based login behavior is affected when the domain controller cannot be reached.